zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/load-data/load-data.md

     ![List movie genres](images/movie-genres.png)

 This completes the Data Load lab.
-We now have a full set of structured tables loaded into the Autonomous Database from both csv and parquet files in the MovieStream data lake.
+We now have a full set of structured tables loaded into Autonomous Database instance from both csv and parquet files from object storage.
 We will be working with these tables in the next lab.

 Please *proceed to the next lab*.